Remember when men’s bikes were sportier and better than women’s bikes? While women’s bikes were all about being ‘pretty’ and pink?

 Women’s bikes tend to have narrower handlebars.
 Female frames are typically smaller than a man’s, to accommodate this difference, the handlebars on women’s bikes usually include a shorter bar, which is also more narrow.
 This change means that women don’t have to over-stretch when their hands are on the handlebars.

 As someone who once rented a bike in Spain, that had, what felt like, exceptionally wide bars, I don’t think I can stress the importance of getting the right width of handlebars!
 By the time I had finished cycling that day, my shoulders were in some degree of pain.

 Women’s handlebars also tend to be raised.
 Again, this is down to the fact that women have shorter arms than men so it provides a more comfortable riding position.

 Another difference you may notice is that the handle grips on men’s bikes are set wider apart, compared to women’s bikes.

 Being in a wider position does tend to give you a stronger grip and better overall control of the bike.
 This can be especially important if you’re considering a men’s mountain bike or a women’s mountain bike as you’ll want to do tight turns when you’re on the trails.

 Saddles are unquestionably important to you when you’re riding.
 Having the wrong saddle can do some lasting damage at worst, at best, it will make your ride uncomfortable.

-I don’t need to tell you that men and women are built differently and this is why saddles are one of the big differences when it comes to women’s vs men’s bikes.
+Men and women are built differently and this is why saddles are one of the big differences when it comes to women’s vs men’s bikes.

-What you tend to find is that on women’s bikes, the saddles are shorter but wider.
+On women’s bikes, the saddles are shorter but wider.
 This is designed to fit the wider hips that women typically have.
 You may also notice that women-specific saddles have a long hole down the middle.

 Related: How to Choose Bike Saddles